Genji, Haiku, Rumi, Tagore, Ah Q

 THE PILLOW BOOK (Makura no soshi)

-The style, syntax and structure of The Pillow Book have long been recognised as being the most elegant and accessible in the Japanese language.
-Even in translation today, it retains its charm and freshness, unaffected by time or cultural chasms.
+The style, syntax and structure of The Pillow Book have long been recognised as being the most elegant and accessible in the Japanese vernacular (in old Japan, the educated scholars and officials preferred to write in Chinese which is highly unsuitable for polysyllabic Japanese words and phrases).
+Even in translation today, The Pillow Book retains its charm and freshness, unaffected by time or cultural chasms.

 HAIKU OF BASHO

-Multimedia was not available in old Japan but then who needed it when readers had haiku poetry, particularly that of Matsuo Basho?
-He creates visual and auditory multimedia sensations with a few strokes of his writing brush.
+Multimedia was not available in olded times, but then who needed it when readers had haiku poetry, particularly that of Matsuo Basho?
+He creates visual and auditory sensations with a few strokes of his writing brush.

 Absolute stillness!